michaelgraemeshort/michaelgraemeshort.github.io/about.md

 In my free time I enjoy going working out, playing guitar and reading conspiracy literature.

 Blog posts here are entirely for my own benefit.
-Read at your own risk.
+Read at your own peril.